F. A. Little Jr.: Post judicial service

+Upon retirement from the federal bench, Little was for nearly nine years the Chief Tribal Judge for the Coushatta Indian Tribe in Kinder, Louisiana.

 Little returned to private practice in Alexandria after his judicial tenure and specializes in arbitration, mediation, and appellate review.
 He also lectures on the Constitution of the United States and on topics relating to taxation.
 Little has written for the Tulane Law Review, Tax Law Review, and Hastings Law Journal.
 He is also the chief judge for the Coushatta Tribe of Louisiana.

+Judge Little died at the age of 87 in Houston, Texas, where he had relocated in 2022.